What is PROMPT Therapy?

 Surface: these supports specifically help a child with placing articulators accurately, timing movements using rhythm and prosody, and transitioning from one sound movement to another to create words.

-PROMPT and Teletherapy:
+PROMPT Therapy and Teletherapy:

 In 2020, PROMPT training for speech pathologists shifted from in person to virtual because of global shelter-in-place restrictions.
 The PROMPT Institute also developed specific training for clinicians using PROMPT via teletherapy.
 Parameter PROMPT offers the most support for a child and can be easily administered by a caregiver following a trained speech pathologist demonstration.
 Some surface PROMPTs can also be used in teletherapy with the clinician showing this support on herself, a doll, or willing assistant.